siuhangw/wsh.github.io/README.md

 Although, I got a slight touch in computer science and programming, I still lack confidence in software development.
 Someday soon, I thought the reason behind is that the traditional teaching and learning methods are too theoretical, which mean lack of practical use.
 Since then, I started to spend my spare time to self-taught for game, web and interactive coding.

 I think now is the best time self-taught about programming.
-There are many resources on the internet we can find.
-Most of them are completely free of charge, or even open source.
+There are tons of resources on the internet that we can make use of.
+Most of them are free of charge, or even open source.
 ***
 [![Resume Preview](img/profile_pic_2_mid.jpg)](https://wshwsh.me)